-207-2 Requirements Guidelines Check Evidence of compliance at Repsol b Complaints channel Mechanisms for reporting unethical or illegal behaviour. • Any employee or third party may report possible breaches of the Code of Ethics and Conduct or the Crime Prevention Model, including potentially unethical or illegal conduct affecting the integrity of the organization in relation to taxation.
-Reports can be made confidentially and anonymously through the whistleblowing channel provided for this purpose.
-Organizational practices on External verification of the Repsol has an expert team that analyses the good tax governance initiatives of various international organizations in order to align its tax strategy with the principles that inform global best practices.
-Thus, Repsol periodically self-assesses and updates its TCF, comparing it with the highest standards in tax governance, including the B-Team 's principles of responsible taxation, which have been compared by other B-Team companies in a peer-review process, the requirements of the GRI 207 and the OECD's model for controlling tax risks, among others. С external verification of reports quality/robustness of the TCF.
-Likewise, the adequacy of its TCF to international best practices in tax compliance has been verified and contrasted by independent experts.
-According to the evaluation carried out by these experts, it is considered that Repsol's TCF achieves a high level of convergence and compliance with the criteria set out in international standards and is in line with the requirements of the UNE 19602 tax compliance standard.
-Finally, as mentioned above, the BoD is informed of the development of the Group's tax policy and strategy.
+207-2 Requirements Guidelines Check Evidence of compliance at Repsol b Complaints Channel Mechanisms for reporting unethical or illegal conduct. • Any employee or third party may report possible breaches of the Code of Ethics and Conduct or the Crime Prevention Model, including potentially unethical or illegal conduct affecting the integrity of the organization in relation to taxation.
+The communication can be made confidentially and anonymously through the whistleblowing channel provided for this purpose.
+Organizational practices on external External verification of the Repsol has an expert team that analyzes the good tax governance initiatives of various international organizations in order to align its tax strategy with the principles that inform global best practices.
+Thus, Repsol periodically self-assesses and updates its FCM, comparing it with the highest standards in tax governance, including the B-Team 's principles of responsible taxation, which have been compared by other B-Team companies in a peer-review process, the requirements of the GRI 207 and the OECD's model for controlling tax risks, among others.
+C verification of reports quality/robustnes s of the TCF. Ĭ Likewise, the adequacy of its TCF to the best international practices in tax compliance has been verified and contrasted by independent experts.
+According to the evaluation carried out by these experts, it is considered that Repsol's TCF reaches a high level of convergence and compliance with the criteria set out in international standards and is in line with the requirements of the UNE 19602 tax compliance standard.
+Finally, as indicated above, the BoD is informed of the development of the Group's tax policy and strategy.